Bakersfield, California: Bakersfield College

 Bakersfield College ("BC") is a public community college located in Bakersfield, California.
-Its main campus is on a 153 acre campus in northeast Bakersfield, with two satellite campuses: the Weill Institute in downtown Bakersfield, and at the Delano Center in Delano, California, approximately 35 mi north of Bakersfield.
+Its main campus is on a 153 acre campus in northeast Bakersfield, with two satellite campuses: the Weill Institute in downtown Bakersfield, and the Delano Center in Delano, California, approximately 35 mi north of Bakersfield.
 BC serves more than 18,000 students each semester and is part of the Kern Community College District.
-Currently, there are a total of 184 Associate's degree and certificate programs for students to choose from.
+Currently, there are 184 Associate's degree and certificate programs for students to choose from.
 BC is a part of the California Community Colleges system.

 Other colleges and universities

 National University and University of Phoenix maintains a campus in Bakersfield, while the University of LaVerne, Fresno Pacific University, and Point Loma Nazarene University all have branch campuses located in Bakersfield.
 San Joaquin Valley College and Santa Barbara Business College also have campuses in Bakersfield.

 Media

 Bakersfield is served by several media outlets.
 The primary newspaper is The Bakersfield Californian, which is a direct descendant of the first paper published in the region, The Daily Courier in 1866.

-The city has a number of television stations and network affiliates, including KERO-TV (ABC), KBAK-TV (CBS), KGET-TV (NBC), KBFX-CD (Fox), KABE-CD (Univision), KKEY-LP (Telemundo), KNXT-LD (MyNetworkTV), KGET-DT2 (CW+) and is served by Fresno's PBS affiliate, KVPT.
-Bakersfield is also home to Spanish-language broadcaster Univision's only English-language station, KUVI-DT.
+The city has several television stations and network affiliates, including KERO-TV (ABC), KBAK-TV (CBS), KGET-TV (NBC), KBFX-CD (Fox), KABE-CD (Univision), KKEY-LP (Telemundo), KNXT-LD (MyNetworkTV), KGET-DT2 (CW+), and is served by PBS member station KVPT in Fresno via translator station K18HD-D. Bakersfield is also home to Spanish-language broadcaster Univision's only English-language station, KUVI-DT.

+The city also has several different radio stations, including KVPR, Kiwi Radio LOBO FM Regional Mexican, KBFP SUNNY Bakersfield's Feel Good Station, and KRAB ALT Bakersfield's Alternative.